Access Your Supports Group Therapy Programs

 The Westmead Feelings Program

 The Children’s Hospital at Westmead has developed a 15-month intervention program (5 weeks per term for 3 terms plus a 6 month follow up session) teaching children with autism spectrum disorder about emotional understanding and social awareness.
 Not just clinic-based, the Westmead Feelings Program develops parents’ and teachers’ emotion coaching skills, supporting children to understand emotions, solve problems and ultimately manage their feelings in everyday settings.
 Programs are available for multiple age and ability levels from 5 to 12 years.
-More information can be found on The Westmead Feelings Program Website.
+More information can be found on the Westmead Feelings Program website in the link below.

 PEERS® is an evidence-based social skills program for motivated teenagers (13-18) and young adults (18-38) who are interested in learning skills to make friends and maintain relationships as well as navigate common social challenges.
 This internationally acclaimed program addresses a wide variety of social topics, including: using conversational skills, finding common interests, use of humour, appropriate friendships, social gatherings, handling disagreements, and coping with rejection.
 See the PEERS® website for more information.